hweidner/set/README.md

 This package implements a set as a map without values.
 Keys can have any arbitrary type, as long as there is equality defined on it.

+This version of the package is fixed to v1.0.0.
+No more updates will happen.
+There will be a new version using Generics soon.

 Examples
 --------